Axial and Vector Structure Functions for Electron- and Neutrino- Nucleon Scattering Cross Sections at all $Q^2$ using Effective Leading order Parton Distribution Functions: Application to neutrino scattering

 There are several major difference between the case of charged lepton inelastic scattering and the case of neutrino scattering.
 In the neutrino case we have one additional structure functions ${\cal F}_{3}^\nu(x,Q^{2})$.
-In addition, at low $Q^{2} $ there should be a difference between the vector and axial $K_{i}$ factors due a difference in the non-perturbative axial vector contributions.
-Unlike the vector ${\cal F}_2$ which must go to zero in the $Q^2=0$ limit, we expect \cite{DL,kulagin} that the axial part of ${\cal F}_2$ is non-zero in the $Q^2=0$ limit.
+In addition, at low $Q^{2} $ there could be a difference between the vector and axial $K_{i}$ factors due a difference in the non-perturbative axial vector contributions.
+Unlike the vector ${\cal F}_2$ which must go to zero in the $Q^2=0$ limit, we expect \cite{DL,kulagin} that the axial part of ${\cal F}_2$ can be non-zero in the $Q^2=0$ limit.